 What can I grow in an inflatable kiddie pool?

 A big inflatable kiddie pool is perfect for planting flowers or vegetables because the water will help to keep them moist and cool.

 You’ll want to make sure that your plants are getting enough light, which might not be hard.
-All you’ll need to do is place your inflatable kiddie pool in a sunny spot, and you’ll be good.
+You’ll need to place your inflatable kiddie pool in a sunny spot, and you’ll be good.

 What are some of the downsides of using plastic kiddie pools as gardens?

 The downsides of using plastic pools as gardens are that they can’t be used in the winter because of their vulnerability to cracking.
 And it might not work out if you live somewhere that doesn’t get much sun, so make sure your pool is getting enough light before planting anything inside!

 Another downside of using kiddie pools is that they can be hard to store when not in use.
 You might need to purchase a lot more gardening supplies like soil, fertilizer, and compost.

 The benefits of using kiddie pools for gardening